 Having learned what hunger feels like first hand, as his family was poor, and immensely valuing hard, practical work, helping others and education, he was perfectly suited for this mission.
 Between 1930 and 1970, he led what would later be called the green revolution, a number of research and development projects to transfer agricultural technology to developing countries, in order to allow them to increase their crop yield and feed their population.

-When I found out this book was one of Bill Gates’s favorites, I had to dig deeper.
+When I found out Leon Hesser‘s The Man Who Fed The World was one of Bill Gates’s favorites, I had to dig deeper.
 I think the lessons you can draw from such a man’s life go far beyond biology or charity and will help anyone succeed in their cause.